Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Now, no single plan or prepaid card is the cheapest for each possible case.
 You need to know your usage of your phone:

 For each of the cases, I will list the main cheapest options.
-For the sake of comparison, I will exclude youth offers and special offers from the pack.
+For comparison, I will exclude youth and special offers from the pack.
 If the same provider has several options in the top three, I will generally take the best one.
 It would not make sense to take the other one anyway.
 Finally, I will compare the monthly price of the offers.
 I do not include activation fees since we talk about long-term usage here.

 My Phone Usage